Imma-Oge/Imma-Oge/README.md

 ---

 ### 🎯 About Me
-I’m a **Data Analytics and Engineer** with a background in health.
+I’m a **Data Analytics and Engineer**  I specialize in building scalable data pipelines, optimizing data workflows, and ensuring reliable data delivery across systems.

 I am passionate about transforming raw data into meaningful insights that help organisations make smarter, evidence-based decisions.

 I enjoy breaking down data engineering fundamentals one concept at a time, experimenting with tools and cloud platforms and understanding at its core how platforms power Analytical solutions.